lmu-osc/pats_test_repo/README.md

 Hello

-These are my additional changes; showing how to create branches from branches.
+These are my additional changes: showing how to create branches from branches.

 ## Some additional text